 Extra Challenge: Samoyeds in the Philippines

-Despite being cold weather dogs, the Samoyed is one of the most popular breed in the Philippines.
-“I think the main challenges in raising and showing Samoyeds here in the Philippines are acclimatizing them to our warm and humid climate and maintaining their coat, which comes in white, cream, biscuit or a mix of those three, stain-free; the latter is what the usual dog show exhibitors are afraid of and that is why for almis a decade, I’m always the lone Samoyed exhibitor here in the Philippines.
-However, in the recent years, the breed is slowly gaining its popularity the conformation dog show world,” Bernardo says.
+Despite being cold weather dogs, the Samoyed is one of the most popular breeds in the Philippines.
+“I think the main challenges in raising and showing samoyeds here in the Philippines are acclimatizing them to our warm and humid climate and maintaining their coat, which comes in white, cream, biscuit or a mix of those three, stain-free; the latter is what the usual dogs how exhibitors are afraid of and that is why for almost a decade, I’m always the lone samoyed exhibitor here in the Philippines.
+However, in the recent years, the breed is slowly gaining its popularity the conformation dog show world,” Dr. Bernardo says.

 “These schedule may change depending on the weather and the outside temperature but during these hours, they could go play and run outdoors on their lawn or get walked outside in order for them to exhaust the stored energy in them.
 Letting them have their own playtime and exercise would help them build muscle and be on their top condition.
 Also, walking them outside is a good form of socialization and a well socialized Samoyed usually does well during shows,” he adds.